 There are numerous free websites that can assist in locating Cuban primary law, as well as secondary information on Cuban legal topics.
 Links to available English translations (extremely limited) of Cuban law are listed below at right.

-Article 3 of the 1976 Cuban Constitution (as amended to June 26, 2002) establishes a 3-tier court system, plus a system of military courts.
-All courts operate with professional and lay judges per Article 124 of the Constitution.
+Cuba has a three-tier court system, plus a system of military courts.
+All courts operate with professional and lay judges.

-The People's Supreme Court (Tribunal Supremo Popular) (TSP) has a Governing Council (Consejo de Gobierno del Tribunal Supremo Popular) (CGTSP) that issues instructions (instrucciones), agreements (acuerdos), and opinions (dictámenes), that are binding on all courts per Article 121 of the Constitution.
+The People's Supreme Court (Tribunal Supremo Popular) (TSP) has a Governing Council (Consejo de Gobierno del Tribunal Supremo Popular) (CGTSP) that issues instructions (instrucciones), agreements (acuerdos), and opinions (dictámenes), which are binding on all courts.

 The Office of the Attorney General (Fiscalía General de la República) (FGR) has national, provincial, municipal, and military offices.

-The Preamble and Article 5 of the 1976 Cuban Constitution outline the PCC as the governing force of society and the State.
-It is the only approved political party in Cuba.
+The PCC is the only approved political party in Cuba.
 At the top of its organizational structure are the Secretariat (Secretariado), the Central Committee (Comité Central), and the Politburo (Buró Político).
 The PCC also has provincial and municipal committees.
 There have been seven congresses of the PCC since 1975. is the First Secretary of the Central Committee of the PCC, a role he is expected to give up in 2021.

-The following versions of the 1976 Cuban Constitution (as amended to June 26, 2002) are available on the WWW.
+The following versions of the new 2019 Cuban Constitution are available on the WWW.
 Note that the subscription database "World Constitutions Illustrated" in HeinOnline, offers historical versions of the Cuban Constitution, as well as an English-language translation of the newly approved 2019 Constitution, which went into effect on April 10, 2019.

-Other than the 1976 Constitution, and the sources listed below, there is little Cuban primary law available in English-language translation.
+Other than the 2019 Constitution, and the sources listed below, there is little Cuban primary law available in English-language translation.
 Lawrence Publishing in Baton Rouge, Louisiana, however, recently published a three-volume English-language translation of Cuban civil, commercial, and public laws.
 The LUC Law Library has a copy of this set.

 The main sources of law in Cuba are the Constitution; laws (leyes) (promulgated by the National Assembly); decree-laws (decretos-leyes) promulgated by the Council of State; and decrees (decretos) promulgated by the Council of Ministers.
 There are also numerous regulatory instruments, including resolutions (resoluciones) and regulations (reglamentos).
 Some subject-specific laws and administrative provisions are posted on the related government department or ministry's website.